moj-analytical-services/splink/docs/dev_guides/changing_splink/contributing_to_docs.md

     The spellchecker is configured (via pyspelling.yml) to ignore text between certain delimiters (such as those for code) to minimise catching Splink/programming-specific terms.
 If there are additional patterns that you think should be excepted then please let us know in your pull request.

-    The custom dictionary deliberately contains a few misspelled words (e.g.).
+    The custom dictionary deliberately contains a few misspelled words (e.g. “Siohban”).
 These are sometimes necessary where we are explaining how Splink handles typos in data records.